 Hungarians were the inventors of many amazing things, including the Rubik’s Cube, ball point pens and holography.

-There is a Hungarian tradition that if you touch the pen of an anonymous statue which sits in a park near Budapest’s Heroes square, you will become a great writer.
+There is a Hungarian tradition that if you touch the pen of the Anonymous statue which sits in a park near Budapest’s Heroes square, you will become a great writer.
 The statue looks ominously like the Grim Reaper, but, according to the natives, it is actually a statue of the chronicler of King Béla.

 The world’s largest geothermal cave system is found in Hungary, in the environs of Budapest.
 Additionally, Budapest also boasts Europe’s largest underground lake, which was discovered only recently and is located under Gellért Hill.